CameronBodine/PINGVerter/README.md

 # PINGVerter
 A Python-based convertor for sonar logs collected with consumer-grade fishfinders.

-`PINGVerter` is designed to pre-process sonar logs for [PINGMapper](https://cameronbodine.github.io/PINGMapper/) post-processing.
-It is not intended
+`PINGVerter` is designed to pre-process sonar logs for [PINGMapper](https://cameronbodine.github.io/PINGMapper/) post-processing. *It is not intended to function as a stand-alone package.*

 ## Compatibility